 Many respondents got the third case (bandwidth class, police class and default-class all active at the same time) wrong.
 Vaidotas was guessing in the right direction and Petr knows the correct answer, but did not want to spoil the fun.
 Here’s the surprising result: the bandwidth class gets almost all the bandwidth.
 Sometimes the TCP sessions in other classes wouldn’t even start.

-To understand that behavior, we’d need to go deep into the bowels of Weighted Fair Queuing … but I have to deliver my presentation first.
-In the meantime, enjoy a wonderful in-depth article written by Petr Lapukhov.
+To understand that behavior, we’d need to go deep into the bowels of Weighted Fair Queuing.
+Topic for another blog post… in the meantime I found an old article by Petr Lapukhov on Internet Archive.